-- identify individuals qualified to become Board members, consistent with criteria approved by the Board, and recommend to the Board director nominees for the next annual meeting of stockholders and director nominees to fill vacancies or newly-created directorships at other times; - provide oversight of the corporate governance affairs of the Board and the Company, including developing and recommending to the Board the Corporate Governance Guidelines; - assist the Board in evaluating the Board and its Committees; and - recommend to the Board the compensation of non-employee directors.
+- identify individuals qualified to become members of the Board of Directors, consistent with criteria approved by the Board, and recommend to the Board director nominees for the next annual meeting of stockholders and director nominees to fill vacancies or newly-created directorships at other times; - provide oversight of the corporate governance affairs of the Board and Sealed Air, including developing and recommending to the Board the Corporate Governance Guidelines; - assist the Board in evaluating the Board and its Committees; and - recommend to the Board the compensation of non-employee directors.

 The current members of the Nominating and Corporate Governance Committee are Mr. Duff, who serves as chair, and Messrs.
 Lustig, Manning and Whitaker and Dr. Kosecoff, as well as Mr. Marino who serves ex officio.
-Our Board of Directors has determined that each current member of the Nominating and Corporate Governance Committee is independent, as defined in the listing standards of the NYSE.
-The Nominating and Corporate Governance Committee held five meetings in 2015, excluding actions by unanimous written consent.
-During 2015, the Nominating and Corporate Governance Committee held one executive session with only non-employee directors in attendance.
+The Board has determined that each current member of the Nominating and Corporate Governance Committee is independent, as defined in the listing standards of the NYSE.
+The Nominating and Corporate Governance Committee held five meetings in 2016, excluding actions by unanimous written consent.
+During 2016, the Nominating and Corporate Governance Committee held four executive sessions with only non-employee directors in attendance.

 The Nominating and Corporate Governance Committee has the sole authority to retain, oversee and terminate any consulting or search firm to be used to identify director candidates or assist in evaluating director compensation and to approve any such firm's fees and retention terms.
-Starting in late 2010, the Nominating and Governance Committee has engaged Frederic W. Cook & Co., Inc. ("Cook & Co.") to advise the Nominating and Corporate Governance Committee on director compensation.
-Cook & Co. also advises the Organization and Compensation Committee regarding executive compensation.
+Starting in late 2010, the Nominating and Governance Committee has engaged Frederic W. Cook & Co., Inc., which we refer to below as FW Cook, to advise the Nominating and Corporate Governance Committee on director compensation.
+FW Cook also advises the Organization and Compensation Committee regarding executive compensation.

-The Nominating and Corporate Governance Committee will consider director nominees recommended by our stockholders in accordance with a policy adopted by the Committee.
-Recommendations should be submitted to the Secretary of the Company in writing at Sealed Air Corporation, 8215 Forest Point Boulevard, Charlotte, North Carolina 28273, along with additional required information about the nominee and the stockholder making the recommendation.
-A copy of the policy is attached to this Proxy Statement as Annex B and posted on our web site at www.sealedair.com.
-Information on qualifications for nominations to the Board and procedures for stockholder nominations to the Board is included below under "Director Qualifications" and "Identifying and Evaluating Nominees for Directors."
+The Nominating and Corporate Governance Committee will consider director nominees recommended by our stockholders in accordance with a policy adopted by the Committee and approved by the Board.
+Recommendations should be submitted to our Corporate Secretary in writing at Sealed Air Corporation, 2415 Cascade Pointe Boulevard, Charlotte, North Carolina 28208, along with additional required information about the nominee and the stockholder making the recommendation.
+A copy of the policy is attached to this Proxy Statement as Annex B and posted on our website at www.sealedair.com.
+Information on qualifications for nominations to the Board and procedures for stockholder nominations to the Board is included below under "Election of Directors (Proposals 1-10)-Director Qualifications" and "-Identifying and Evaluating Nominees for Directors."